How to retain your partners better than your competition!

 2. Transparency never hurts

-Being open and transparent with your partners is a great way to build a strong long-term relationship.
+Being open and transparent with your channel partners is a great way to build a strong long-term relationship.
 Transparency is a two-way street but focusing on your side of the relationship is the best way to kick things off.

 Strong relationships start with building off a foundation built with equal parts trust, and transparency.
 Deploying purpose-built PRM tools sets the right expectations that you will not hide anything from them, and you are willing to spend money to make their life easier.